 The middle option most companies don't know about

 You don't have to choose between full-service planning and full DIY.
-There's a middle path: partial planning or month-of coordination.
+There's a middle path:

 - Partial planning.
 You handle vendor selection and contracts; a planner handles project management, logistics, and onsite execution.
 Typical fee: 40 to 60 percent of full-service.